bitcoin-dev-project/bitcoiner-intro-to-rust/06_pointers_and_slices.md

 In Rust, we cannot store dynamically sized data directly into a variable.
 The program doesn't know until runtime how that data will grow or change and so Rust demands that we instead allocate that data on the heap instead of the stack.
-Calling `[]` on a vec will return a region of dynamically-sized data, so we must always store a pointer reference to that data in a local variable.
+Calling `[]` on a vector will return a region of dynamically-sized data, so we must always store a pointer reference to that data in a local variable.
 We can do this by adding the `&` in front as the compiler suggested.
-The `&transaction_bytes[0..4]` is now a pointer and not the actual slice data on the heap.
+`&transaction_bytes[0..4]` is now a pointer and not the actual slice data on the heap.

 See below for our modified program.
 We've also added a `println!` in there to see what the version bytes looks like.